SYSC4805-Winter2022/sysc4805-project-group-5-l2-spiro-disco-ball/README.md

 5. If the simulation results in an error, please save the scene as the scene path has not been created yet.

 ### **To run tests**
-1. To test Boustrophedon algorithm run *lua Scripts/TestBoustrophedon.lua*
+1. To test Boustrophedon algorithm run ** *lua Scripts/TestBoustrophedon.lua* **
-2. To test Cell Decomposition algorithm run *lua Scripts/TestCellDecomposition.lua*
+2. To test Cell Decomposition algorithm run ** *lua Scripts/TestCellDecomposition.lua* **
 3. To test Robot Body
     -  open the model.ttm located in ./Models folder
-    -  copy Scripts/TestRobotBody.lua file in to the RobotBody script
+    -  copy Scripts/TestRobotBody.lua code in to the RobotBody script
     -  start the simulation

 ### **Requirements**